Particular/docs.particular.net/transports/azure-service-bus/legacy/migration.md

 ### Other Platform components

-ServiceControl should now be upgraded to Versions 3.5.0 or later and both ServiceControl and Monitoring instances should be updated to latest.
-After updating they can be switched to `Azure Service Bus` transport using ServiceControl Management Utility.
+ServiceControl and Monitoring instances should now be switched switched to `Azure Service Bus` transport using ServiceControl Management Utility.

 ## Finalizing migration (cleanup stage)